9 ways to get healthier in 2024 without trying very hard

 When the brain senses physical or emotional stress, the body releases hormones that trigger muscles to become guarded and tight.
 Movement breaks counter that stress response by increasing blood flow to muscles, tendons and ligaments and sending nutrients to the spine.

-Here are 5 exercises to prevent pain, developed by fitness specialists at NASA, an agency where people work in high-stress seated positions.
+Here are five exercises to prevent pain, developed by fitness specialists at NASA, an agency where people work in high-stress seated positions.

 And sometimes living better with back pain is a matter of making adaptations to how you do the things you love — we've got smart hacks for cooking with back pain and adjustments to make so you can get out and garden.